floquation/OF-kva_interfaceProperties/README.md

 [2] Hoang DA, van Steijn V, Portela LM, Kreutzer MT, Kleijn CR.
 Benchmark numerical simulations of segmented two-phase flows in microchannels using the Volume of Fluid method.
 J Computers & Fluids 2013;86:28-36

 [3] Deshpande, S. S., Anumolu, L., & Trujillo, M. F. (2012).
 Evaluating the performance of the two-phase flow solver interFoam.
 Computational science & discovery, 5(1), 014016.

+[4] Raeini, Ali Q., Martin J. Blunt, and Branko Bijeljic.
+"Modelling two-phase flow in porous media at the pore scale using the volume-of-fluid method."
+Journal of Computational Physics 231, no. 17 (2012): 5653-5668.

 ## About the author